parashivbrl/gltf-glb-importer-for-maya-docs/docs/file_type_specific_options.md

 The right side of the import dialog contains various import settings organized into collapsible sections.
 Here we focus on the **File Type Specific Options** which provide specialized controls for glTF/glb imports.

+These options are specific to the importer in the File Type Specific Options section, available only when the File Type "gltf2" is selected from the dropdown in the import dialog.

 ---

 ## File Type Specific Options